menu

 Also of interest is that Centreville has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 15.73% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Centreville telecommute to their jobs.
+Overall, about 16.49% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Centreville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Centreville is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Centreville in 2022 was $43,011, which is middle income relative to Maryland, and upper middle income relative to the rest of the US.
-This equates to an annual income of $172,044 for a family of four.
+The per capita income in Centreville in 2022 was $47,158, which is middle income relative to Maryland, and upper middle income relative to the rest of the US.
+This equates to an annual income of $188,632 for a family of four.
+However, Centreville contains both very wealthy and poor people as well.

 Centreville is a somewhat ethnically-diverse town.
 The people who call Centreville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Centreville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Centreville include English, Irish, German, Italian, and European.
+Important ancestries of people in Centreville include English, German, Irish, Italian, and Polish.

 The most common language spoken in Centreville is English.
 Other important languages spoken here include Italian and Polish.